peterchettiar/DEBootcamp2025/Module-1-Bootcamp_Orientation/README.md

 > These `services` and their respective `keys` are defined under the top-level `key` called `services` where you define the containers your want to run and this can be limitless.
 > There is another important top-level `key` that you need to specify called `volumes` and this is usually defined at the end of the docker-compose file.
 This is where you define named volumes that Docker creates and manage.
 These persist data outside the container's lifecycle.

-Now that we have our docker-compose file as well as the requisite `.env` file that holds the configurations for the docker-compose file, we can no proceed to look at `init-db.sh` shell script that contains a series of commands to restore the `data.dump` file.
+Now that we have our docker-compose file as well as the requisite `.env` file that holds the configurations for the docker-compose file, we can now proceed to look at `init-db.sh` shell script that contains a series of commands to restore the `data.dump` file.
 We have to restore the `data.dump` file because it's not a plain SQL script — it's a binary archive created by `pg_dump`.
 You can run the command `file data.dump` to verify the file format, chances are its `data.dump: POSIX tar archive` which is a Tar format created using `pg_dump -Ft data.dump`.
 But since this is a custom format and not plain sql we cannot use the command `psql` but we have to use `pg_restore` instead.

-Given that the `data.dump` file is mounted into volumes in the container, we can manually restore the tables we can run the bash command `docker exec -it your_postgres_container pg_restore -U your_user -d your_db /path/to/data.dump`.
+Given that the `data.dump` file is mounted into volumes in the container, we can manually restore the tables by running the bash command `docker exec -it your_postgres_container pg_restore -U your_user -d your_db /path/to/data.dump` from within the bash terminal in the container.
 This would restore the tables from within the container.
-Alternatively, we can prepate the following `init-db.sh`, and since its mounted as well in the `ocker-entrypoint-initdb.d` folder inside the `postgres` container it will be executed automatically when the container is spun-up:
+Alternatively, we can prepare the following `init-db.sh`, and since its mounted as well in the `docker-entrypoint-initdb.d` folder inside the `postgres` container it will be executed automatically when the container is spun-up:
 ```bash
 #!/bin/bash
 set -e